nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     Use case ends.

-**Use case: List modules**
+#### Use case: List modules

 **MSS**

-1. User wants to see all modules.
+1. User wants to see all modules and executes list modules command.
-2. User executes list modules command.
+2. User .
 3. A list of module is populated.

    Use case ends.